rafalmaciag/rafalmaciag/index.md

 It feels we should know by now how to process information.

-It's also said that you cannot precisely calculate project size/complexity and there isn't anything like a cost per funtional unit.
+It's also said that you cannot precisely calculate project size/complexity and there isn't anything like a cost per functional unit.
 We failed to define the unit - some attempts:

 * [Function Point Estimation](https://en.wikipedia.org/wiki/Function_point)
 * [Use Case Points [UML based]](https://en.wikipedia.org/wiki/Use_Case_Points)

-Those ways of estimation does not tell you (your team) how you should implement requirements nor how to naturally make sure Business understands what was ordered.
-Because of that, you cannot be sure that **practical agile principles** will work at all.
+Those ways of estimation do not tell you (your team) how you should implement requirements nor how to naturally make sure Business understands what was ordered.
+And so Teams fail because there is too much uncertainty and we cannot construct a strict schedule.

-On the other side, in **Agile**, user-stories (features) should be estimated relatively with story-points, where the measuring base unit is defined by the team.
+On the other side, in **Agile**, user-stories (features) should be [estimated relatively with story-points](https://www.mountaingoatsoftware.com/agile/planning-poker), where the measuring base unit is defined by the team.
 Then you cannot easily compare velocities from different teams/companies/on the market.
-Further more, estimation is done by the Team itself; Bussiness **have to** ask for it.
+Also you cannot estimate the whole project, only the next iteration.
+You may allocate resources for cetain time and periodicly check velocity of the Team.

+In software-house's practice however, a min/max estimation is usually done - you might argue that it is not Agile then - fine.
+Very rarely a buget is allocated for the Team (Time), that **is believed** to work in such a [complex](https://en.wikipedia.org/wiki/Cynefin_framework) environment that is paid just to find a way through.

+If the budget is allocated, then the only way to adjust is to change the scope (feature-set).
+So, Business **no guarantee** that certain feature-set will be completed within the **budget**.
+(Because, indeed feature-set hadn't been defined)

-I dare to say, we've been wrong.
+__I dare to say, we've been wrong.__

 ## The new era of information processing will relay on **understanding how people think and store/share their knowledge.**